 Brawn Over Brains

 Hyundai was a company mainly known for humdrum but affordable vehicles.
 Nowadays, Hyundai has the brand panache and the cars to match any of its rivals from Japan, Europe, and the United States.
 It’s the first South Korean automaker to have an established identity in the global market.
 The Hyundai Tucson is one such car that helped the brand become a major player.
 It’s a compact crossover that has made a name for itself in the Philippine market, due to its refined and powerful CRDI engine, which also happens to be one of Go Flat Out’s most favorite diesel engines.
-The thing is, the competitors are constantly taking notes.
+The thing is, its competitors are constantly taking notes.
 One such rival that has made a 180-degree change is the Honda CR-V. For the first time ever for Honda in the ASEAN region, the CR-V can now be had with an i-DTEC diesel engine.
 What was once a unique selling point of the Tucson is now something that even the competition has taken note of.
 How does the Tucson stack-up in a very competitive compact crossover SUV segment?
 Let’s find out.

 Space and Practicality

-The Tucson also has plenty of storage nook and crannies for all occupants.
+The Tucson also has plenty of storage nooks and crannies for all occupants.
 The front and rear doors feature a large pocket that can fit a large bottle, as well as a large glove box that neatly features cooling from the car’s air conditioning.
 Hyundai has also cleverly fitted two coat hooks at the Tucson’s B-pillars, like you would get in a business class airplane seat.
 Meanwhile, at the front, there are more storage solutions in the center console, though I am somewhat disturbed by the tiny slot located aft of the gear selector.
-It’s a constant reminder that this particular variant isn’t fitted with an electronic parking brake.
+It’s a disturbing reminder that this particular variant isn’t fitted with an electronic parking brake.

 As you open the trunk, it’s quite a generous size, offering 513 liters of space with all the rear seats up.
 With the seats folded, 1,503 liters of space is at your disposal, which is impressive for this class of car.
 I also give huge props to Hyundai for still being able to fit a full-size spare alloy wheel under the trunk.